Below is the latest information available for election 2020. It will be updated frequently.

 Visit other MDC pages and ATNJ for more information about voting:

-On Friday, August 14, 2020 Governor Phil Murphy announced that the General Election in New Jersey this November will employ primarily a vote-by-mail balloting system.
+On Friday, August 14, 2020 Governor Phil Murphy announced that the General Election in New Jersey this November will employ primarily a paper ballot system.

 How can ballots be returned?
 Voters will be able return ballots: